-Statistics, as provided by the Allegheny County Airport Authority Traffic Reports for 2017, indicate that domestic air travel increased as compared to 2016.
-PIT served nearly 9 million passengers in 2017, an increase of 8.2% compared to 2016, the highest total since 2007.
+Statistics, as provided by the Allegheny County Airport Authority Traffic Reports for 2018, indicate that domestic air travel increased as compared to 2017.
+PIT served nearly 9.7 million passengers in 2018, an increase of 7.5% compared to 2017.
 The increase can be attributed to new carriers and routes at PIT that have succeeded in attracting more travelers with the growth of the regional economy.
-In 2017, Pittsburgh International Airport experienced new service on 20 routes by a diverse mix of international, ultra-low cost, business, and network airlines.
-Existing carriers accounting for the increase in passengers versus 2016 include OneJet at 254.9%, Southern Airways Express at 23.0%, JetBlue at 13.3%, Southwest at 6.7%, Air Canada at 6.6%, Allegiant at 6.5%, United at 3.8%, Delta at 2.2% and American at 1.0%.
-Frontier was the only airline that showed a passenger level decrease in 2017 of 3.0%.
-Pittsburgh International Airport welcomed Condor, Spirit and WOW air to the airport in 2017.
+In 2018, Pittsburgh International Airport experienced new service on multiple routes by a diverse mix of international, ultralow cost, and legacy carriers.
+Nearly every carrier saw percentage increases in 2018 including Spirit at 89 percent, Southern at 21 percent, United at 20 percent, and Allegiant at 15 percent.
+Condor led the way by international carriers, tallying a 93 percent increase.

-The Airport has a diversified portfolio of airlines with seventeen carriers serving 74 airports nonstop as of the end of 2017, up from 37 at the beginning of 2015.
-This is welcomed news and confirms the stabilization and rebound of service levels for our traveling public.
+The Airport has a diversified portfolio of airlines with 17 carriers serving 66 airports nonstop as of the end of March 2019, up from 37 at the beginning of 2015.
+This is welcomed news and confirms the stabilization and rebound of service for our traveling public.

 The Authority's key metrics have improved dramatically over the last two years.
-Airlines costs per passenger have continued to decline and finances have stabilized.
-The team has established a new vision of becoming a global aviation leader and the organization's momentum is getting recognized in the industry.
-During January 2017, Pittsburgh International was named Air Transport World magazine's 2017 Airport of the Year for its impressive turnaround story.
+Airline cost per passenger has continued to decline and finances have stabilized.
+The team has established a new vision as a global aviation leader driving innovation, regional growth and prosperity and the organization's momentum is getting recognized in the industry.
+During 2017, Pittsburgh International was named Air Transport World magazine's 2017 Airport of the Year for its impressive turnaround story.
 Pittsburgh was the first U.S. airport to win this global award and joins the company of London Heathrow, Hong Kong and Singapore.
-In May 2018, Air Canada will begin daily service to Montreal.
-In addition, Pittsburgh will gain direct service to Salt Lake City on Delta as well as nonstop flights to Seattle on Alaska Airlines later this year.